Dr Samantha Miller

 Where can I park?

 Parking can be found in the Schoolhouse Parking Lot at the corner of Fair Oaks and Green.
 Entrances to the parking lot are on Fair Oaks, Green and Raymond.
-There is also metered parking on Fair Oaks and on Dayton next to my building.
+There is also metered parking on Fair Oaks and on Dayton next to the building.
 The nearest Metro stop is the Del Mar station.

 What is a Good Faith Estimate (GFE)?